minimaxir/hacker-news-undocumented/README.md

 If a user has **251 Karma**, they can set the color of the top bar in their profile settings.
 The default is #ff6600.
 Here's the [complete set](https://news.ycombinator.com/topcolors) of colors users have set.

+When browsing the site from a mobile phone, and when the battery is low, the top bar becomes red.

 ### Anti-Voting Manipulation

 The FAQ states "users should vote for a story because they personally find it intellectually interesting, not because someone has content to promote."
 Indeed, Hacker News [utilizes](https://news.ycombinator.com/item?id=7972941) a voting ring detector which will prevent caught submissions from hitting the front page.
 Due to sites like [Product Hunt](https://www.producthunt.com) normalizing the asking for upvotes or other engagement via social media, the implicit asking of upvotes is also done for Hacker News, usually due to [ignorance](https://twitter.com/minimaxir/status/958397508996055040) of the Hacker News rule against it.
 There are very few good reasons to draw attention to a Hacker News submission immediately after it has been submitted.